jyothiknj/Used-Cars-Dataset/README.md

 Also, the Ridge Regression with alpha = 10000 has the lowest mean squared error on the development set predictions.

+### Recommendations and Next Steps:
-Next Steps: We were able to explore, analyze and apply model only on subset of features.
+We were able to explore, analyze and apply model only on subset of features.
 Dataset has many missing values.
 Less than 10% of the given data has all the information.
 Data is missing for one feature or the other in 90% of the data set.
 Especially some important columns.
 One of them is Size.
 The size can be a very big factor in determining the price of the car.
 But as 75% of datapoints has Size data missing, we had to drop that column.